CityScope/CSL_Hanoi/hardware/arduino/README.md

 # City_Hanoi Exposition set - GAMA Connector

-This folder aim to give a plug-n-play stack to connect hardware to the GAMA simulation
+This folder aims to give a plug-n-play stack to connect hardware to the GAMA simulation

 ## Getting Started